Doctors Note Logo

 Understanding the Gut-Brain Link: Why Fasts Increase Anxiety per a Doctor

-Fasting often increases anxiety by disrupting the gut-brain axis through blood sugar swings, neurotransmitter imbalances, and microbiome shifts that trigger cortisol and adrenaline release.
-This can manifest as heart racing, jitteriness, irritability, and brain fog during water fasts, intermittent fasting, or juice cleanses.
+Fasting can increase anxiety by disrupting the gut-brain axis.
+Blood sugar swings, neurotransmitter imbalances, and microbiome shifts trigger the release of stress hormones like cortisol and adrenaline.
+Common symptoms during water fasts, intermittent fasting, or juice cleanses include:

 answer background